Getting Home Insurance with Knob and Tube Wiring: Options & Solutions

 Why Insurers Avoid Knob and Tube Wiring

 Knob and tube (K&T) wiring was the standard electrical system installed in American homes built before 1950.
-It uses ceramic knobs, tubes, and copper wire insulated with cloth or rubber — materials that simply weren't designed to power a modern household.
+It uses ceramic knobs, tubes, and copper wire insulated with cloth or rubber, materials that simply weren't designed to power a modern household.
 Today, it's one of the biggest red flags any home insurance underwriter can find during a property inspection.

 The core reason insurers steer clear is fire risk.
-K&T wiring was engineered for low electrical loads — basic lighting and a handful of appliances.
+K&T wiring was engineered for low electrical loads, like basic lighting and a handful of appliances.
 It has no ground wire, meaning stray electrical currents have nowhere safe to go.
 After 70+ years, the cloth and rubber insulation becomes brittle and cracked, exposing live wires to nearby wood framing.
 Add in decades of potential amateur splicing, overloaded circuits from modern appliances, and attic insulation trapping heat around the wires, and you have a system that poses a measurably elevated risk of electrical fire.

 Here's a breakdown of the key hazards K&T wiring presents: